MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.0.0/upcoming-breaking-changes.md

   - Starting November 2023, the "New-AzVmss" cmdlet will default to Trusted Launch VMSS.
 For more info, visit [aka.ms/trustedLaunchVMSS](https://aka.ms/trustedLaunchVMSS).
   - Starting November 2023, the "New-AzVmss" cmdlet will use new defaults: Flexible orchestration mode and enable NATv2 configuration for Load Balancer.
 To learn more about Flexible Orchestration modes, visit [aka.ms/orchestrationModeVMSS](https://aka.ms/orchestrationModeVMSS).
   - Consider using the image alias including the version of the distribution you want to use in the "-ImageName" parameter of the "New-AzVmss" cmdlet.
 On April 30, 2023, the image deployed using `UbuntuLTS` will reach its end of life.
 In November 2023, the aliases `UbuntuLTS`, `CentOS`, `Debian`, and `RHEL` will be removed.

+## Az.DesktopVirtualization

+### `New-AzWvdScalingPlan`

+- Parameter breaking-change will happen to all parameter sets
+  - `-HostPoolType`
+    - The parameter : 'HostPoolType' is changing.
+    - The change is expected to take effect from the version : '4.0.0'

+## Az.PowerBIEmbedded

+### `Get-AzPowerBIWorkspace`

+- Cmdlet breaking-change will happen to all parameter set
+  - The cmdlet is being deprecated.
+There will be no replacement for it.

+### `Get-AzPowerBIWorkspaceCollection`

+- Cmdlet breaking-change will happen to all parameter set
+  - The cmdlet is being deprecated.
+There will be no replacement for it.

+### `Get-AzPowerBIWorkspaceCollectionAccessKey`

+- Cmdlet breaking-change will happen to all parameter set
+  - The cmdlet is being deprecated.
+There will be no replacement for it.

+### `New-AzPowerBIWorkspaceCollection`

+- Cmdlet breaking-change will happen to all parameter set
+  - The cmdlet is being deprecated.
+There will be no replacement for it.

+### `Remove-AzPowerBIWorkspaceCollection`

+- Cmdlet breaking-change will happen to all parameter set
+  - The cmdlet is being deprecated.
+There will be no replacement for it.

+### `Reset-AzPowerBIWorkspaceCollectionAccessKey`

+- Cmdlet breaking-change will happen to all parameter set
+  - The cmdlet is being deprecated.
+There will be no replacement for it.

 ## Az.Storage